I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The person who is successful at overcoming these weaknesses he called “superman” (or “Übermensch” in German).
 These supermen would operate under their own rules and would not be restricted by weaker people.

-Eventually, Gabriele D’Annunzio’s behaviour became so erratic it was an embarrassment to the government of Italy.
+Eventually, Gabriele D’Annunzio’s behaviour became so erratic that it was an embarrassment to the government of Italy.

 Yugoslavia and Italy signed a treaty that led to D’Annunzio being pushed out.
 Italy sent a battleship to shell the dictator’s palace and that was enough to convince him to leave.